 The restored Tuzigoot pueblo opened in early 1937.

 President Roosevelt issued a proclamation establishing Tuzigoot July 25, 1939, making it the 27th national monument.
 Its operations budget for fiscal 1940 was $3,500.
 Visitation was 6,125 in 1940 and peaked at 138,684 in 1992.

 The historic visitor center, made with local stone, is one of the oldest for a national monument.
 Most parks have newer visitor centers constructed during the 1950s-60s.

 A short path leads visitors around the Tuzigoot rooms on top of the mesa with sweeping views across the Verde Valley to Clarkdale and Jerome on the slopes of the Black Hills.

-It takes about 20 to 40 minutes to tour the pueblo and perhaps another 20 minutes to see the displays of pottery and other artifacts in the visitor center.
+It takes about 60 to 90 minutes to tour the pueblo and see the displays of pottery and other artifacts in the visitor center.